Layloe/Elisa/README.md

  -added content type to NewPostPage.js to test
  -google errors when coming back
- -when server.js is spread out, learn to see how it's spread out by comparing it to other projects
+ -when server.js is spread out, learn to see how it's spread out by comparing it to other projects *figure out why it posted a bagillion times to db

+20-10-22
+-going to address the mutible post issue
+-dropped the collection formdatas from mongodb
+-adding console logs n stuff